-You can hold a video conference meeting up to 250 people at a time with the text, voice, and video chat.
+You can hold a video conference meeting of up to 250 people at a time with text, voice, and video chat.
 All users must be signed to Google accounts to use this service.
 Though it lacks some presentation options, it has quite all the same features as Zoom has.

 4. Microsoft Teams

 Due to the COVID-19 pandemic, Dialpad Inc has released a free plan for UberConference.
 It is a cross-platform service.
-You can hold a video conference meeting up to 50 people and has features similar to Zoom.
+You can hold a video conference meeting of up to 50 people and has features similar to Zoom.
 However, if you want additional features and want to extend the limit, there’s a subscription-based plan which you can buy.

 From Editor’s Desk